Wang-Han/hanwang-website.github.io/content/home/experience.md

     location: Mountain View, CA
     date_start: '2022-11-01'
     date_end: ''
-    description: "Worked on 3D simulation for autonomous driving.
+    description: "Worked on 3D simulation and simulation intelligence for autonomous driving.
 Research, design and implement algorithms in multiple domains including sensor simulation, agent behavior, and vehicle dynamics, in order to make a simulation of the ego car and agents more realistic.

-    Led another two engineers developing sensor simulation, which can generate synthetic scenarios' 3D point cloud data scanned by simulated LiDAR based on physics-based ray casting and PBR material rendering. "
+    Led another two engineers developing sensor simulation, which generates synthetic scenarios' 3D point cloud data scanned by simulated LiDAR based on physics-based ray casting and PBR material rendering.
+This project led to a 38% increase in mAP@iou_0.5 for our LiDAR detection model."
   - title: Software Engineer - Camera Platform Team (Snap AR)
     company: Snap Inc.
     company_url: 'https://ar.snap.com/'